 Gone are the days when there were only a limited number of footwear brands in the marketplace.
-Especially in the dress shoe category, which is vital for every man who wants to look stylish, a plethora of brands has surfaced in the past few years.
+Especially in the dress shoe category, which is vital for every man who wants to look stylish, a plethora of brands have surfaced in the past few years.

 While some of these companies are of the highest quality and know what it takes to craft a premium looking dress shoe, that certainly isn’t the case with all the manufacturers.